 Drug crimes can be graded as low as a misdemeanor or as high as a felony.
 Whether you are charged with simple possession or possession with intent to deliver (PWID), it is crucial to have a qualified criminal defense lawyer involved as early in the process as possible to have the best chance of beating the drug charge.
-If you have been charged with a drug offense in the Pittsburgh area, contact the Criminal Defense Attorneys of Bickerton & Bickerton for a consultation.
+If you have been charged with a drug offense in the greater Pittsburgh area, contact Criminal Defense Attorney William R. Bickerton for a consultation.

 Pennsylvania Drug Crimes

 • Possession With Intent to Deliver a Controlled Substance (PWID)

 Possession With Intent to Deliver is the charge police officers use when they suspect that you intend to sell drugs.
 Delivery is the charge used when the police believe you have completed the sale.

 In Pennsylvania, a controlled substance includes illegal drugs as well as drugs that must be dispensed with a prescription.
 Therefore, you can be charged with possession of a controlled substance if you have a prescription drug without a valid prescription.

 • Possession of a Small Amount of Marijuana

 A small amount of marijuana is considered to be 30 grams of regular marijuana or 8 grams of hashish.

 • Possession of Drug Paraphernalia

 Any item that can be used in the use or sale of drugs can be considered drug paraphernalia.
 This includes needles, syringes, crack pipes, steel wool, wrapping papers, digital scales, etc.